aleshaleksey/fansys23/base-rules.md

 Sight is the ability to see.
 An entity with sight can detect and distinguish shapes that it can draw a straight line to that is not blocked by opaque objects (line of sight).
 In addition it can often distinguish considerable details such as colour (if it has colour vision) or texture.
 This ability can only be used if there is a considerable amount of light, eg outside in daytime, or in a well lit indoor space.

-Entities with sight may then make "[observe](skills.md#observe)" or "[prospect](skills.md#investigateprospect)" rolls to gain additional visual information.
+Entities with sight may then make an "[observe](skills.md#observe)" roll to gain additional visual information.
 If light levels are low, eg. on a starlit/moonlit night, in a candle-lit hideout, these rolls are made at disadvantage.
 This is negated by "low light vision".
+In addition "[Prospect](skills.md#investigateprospect)", "[Navigate](skills.md#navigate)" and "[Track](skills.md#track)" rolls are made at disadvantage in low light conditions or darkness unless the entity making them has a special sense which is applicable in that situation.

 In total or near total darkness, eg in an unlit cave or catacomb, or on a moonless, cloudy night (barring torchlight), an entity with ordinary sight or even "low light vision" is blind.
 Likewise an "invisible" entity cannot be detected by ordinary sight, but the tracks it leaves might be visually detectable with a "[track](skills.md#track)" roll, following the normal rules for the skill.